gaalcaras/mailingListScraper/README.md

 Each spider and pipeline is to be tested with "real world" test cases.

 The data for these test cases is provided in the `pages` directory.
+Cases are organized into subfolders, named after their spiders.
-Test cases consist of three files:
+In these subfolders, you'll find the test cases which consist of three files:

 + `emailId.html`: this is the page used as a Scrapy response to test the methods of the spider.
 + `emailId.json`: this is the data you expect to get from the spider.